lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 It's beautiful in its simplicity.

 How do I know if my code works?
-Well, of course I have to ship it to production.
+Well, I have to ship it to production.

 Shipping code is where my experience with dynamically typed languages and statically typed has been the most different.
-The TL;DR is: dynamically typed languages make me doubtful about what I'm shipping while statically typed ones make me confident.
+The TL;DR is: dynamically typed languages make me doubtful about what I'm shipping, while statically typed ones make me confident.

-There are a few reasons that contribute to this so let's dive into them.
+There are a few reasons that contribute to this, so let's dive into them.

 ### Types are docs

-This comes up a lot and I can't stress this enough – it's true.
+This comes up a lot, and I can't stress this enough – it's true.

 Types act as documentation because of how descriptive and verbose they are.
-Let me spell out the obvious: they're together with the rest of code.
+Let me spell out the obvious: they're together with the rest of the code.

 Too obvious, right?
-Well that's the point.
+Well, that's the point.
 The co-location makes types the best possible kind of documentation:

 - They're _never_ out of date.